 SLOs are used to describe service behavior which imply different network resources to be associated with the service delivered as necessary to realize the transport slice.

 The term ‘transport’ in transport slice is derived from the definition of Transport Network in the section 1.3.1 of RFC5921 ‘A Transport Network provides transparent transmission of user traffic between attached client devices by establishing and maintaining point-to-point or point-to-multipoint connections between such devices’.
 ‘Slice’ refers to the characteristics that separate one type of user-traffic from other types of traffic.
-Thus, transport slice assumes that an underlying transport network has capability to change the configurations of the network nodes dynamically via controller(s) and to provide transport transmissions with fulfilling all or some of SLOs to specific flows.
+Thus, transport slice assumes that an underlying transport network has capability to change the configurations of the network nodes on demand, through in-band signaling or via controller(s) and to provide transport transmissions with fulfilling all or some of SLOs to specific flows.

 4. Transport Slice Characteristics